martincjespersen/DaAnonymization/README.rst

 **Note:**
 To enable DaCy as a NER model you need to download the **large model** folder and place it within the root of this repository or setting the path in an environmental variable ``DACY = path_to_dacyfolder``.
-Follow the instructions here: https://github.com/KennethEnevoldsen/DaCy
+To download follow the instructions here: `KennethEnevoldsen GitHub <https://github.com/KennethEnevoldsen/DaCy>`_ Or alternatively here: `MartinCJ Google Drive <https://drive.google.com/file/d/1fHyYGG01pFdMpynerxl_JaX_XZh_z0kl/view?usp=sharing>`_

 Quickstart